jqwhite/future_fields/docs/index.md

 ## Interactive Map

-Here is an embedded interactive map with crop recommendations:
+Here is an embedded interactive map with crop assesments (it takes a while to load, so please be patient):

 <!--- https://future-fields.s3.amazonaws.com/sample_map4.html --->